brechtDR/mini-static-thingy-wingy/README.md

 The Mini Static Thingy Wingy was created with just one thing in mind: An easy setup for a simple HTML and CSS driven page.
 This could be a landing page, a small demo, or an HTML presentation.

 By using Twig as a templating engine and PostCSS + Scss to handle the styling, it's a very simple setup.
-The Thingy is not ment to be _the next new thing_, it's ment to be mini, and static, to create something on the fly (wing it).
+The Thingy is not meant to be _the next new thing_, it's meant to be mini, and static, to create something on the fly (wing it).

 ## How to run it